warpdragon/MC-Raspberry/README.md

 New features such will require particluar attention to chunk-handling.
 Villagers' metadata handling will have to be looked at and new AI written.
 This will be mechanically similar to the mod "Citizens".
 We're planning to implement the following features:

 - Right click on villagers to assign a job
-- New block: Hearthstone
+- New blocks: Landmarks
-- Right click on hearthstone to assign a villager to a home
+- Landmarks are used to bind villagers to their home and place of employment.
 - Villagers can place harvested materials in chests
-- Villagers can create new villagers
 - Hostile mobs don't spawn near villagers
 - Villagers can defend themselves against hostile mobs